ymlai87416/CarND-Unscented-Kalman-Filter-Project/README.md

 | ![alt text][image57]     | 2.81%      |  2.81%  |
 | ![alt text][image58] | 0.80%      |  1.61%  |

-All the charts look good, and does not show that I have overestimate and underestimate too much for both process noise parameters.
-I further looked into the percentage of data points which has value larger than 95 percentile of the expected chi square distribution, I found that ![alt text][image57] is a good set of parameters and this set of value also give a satisfactory low level of RMSE for car position and velocity predictions.
+All the charts look good and does not show that I overestimate and underestimate too much for both process noise parameters.
+I further looked into the percentage of data points which has the NIS value larger than 95 percentile of the expected chi-square distribution, I found that ![alt text][image57] is a good set of parameters and this set of value also give a satisfactory low level of RMSE for vehicle position and velocity predictions.

 ### Comparison with the Extended Kalman filter
-Here, we compare EKF (Constant Velocity) against UKF (Constant Turn Rate Velocity) by showing how good both sensor fusion algorithms tracks the car position and velocity.
+Here, we compare EKF (Constant Velocity) against UKF (Constant Turn Rate Velocity) by showing how good both sensor fusion algorithms track the vehicle position and velocity.

 | UKF           | EKF  |
 |:-------------:| :-----:|